pokai-huang0828/cstp1206_home_salon_project/README.md

 - [x] Stylists can edit their business profiles
 - [ ] Stylists can manage service bookings
 - [ ] Both Customers and Stylists can file reports to Web-Admin
-- [ ] Web-Admin can manage all users
-- [ ] Web-Admin can manage filed reports

 ## Installation